CamelCaseCam/multistate-proteinMPNN/readme.md

-# Multistate: ProteinMPNN structure generation for proteins with multiple states
+# ProteinMPNN structure generation for proteins with multiple states
 ProteinMPNN is only designed to make sequences that fold into a single target structure.
 This repository contains a modification that lets it generate sequences with multiple folds.
 For example, [my notes](testing_notes.md) have a case study where I designed an enzyme with the same conformational shift as ParA but only 54% sequence similarity.

 ## How it works